 A lot of women resort to simple over-the-counter lubricants, but really, lubricants are, in my view anyway, just a temporary fix.
 Once the lubricant is gone, vaginal dryness is back.
 Though I think they have their place, certainly, promoting the natural moisture is the preferred route.

-Probiotics – Found in many different forms, such as acidophilus milk and milk products, like yogurt, probiotics can help to put back necessary enzymes, which in turn helps to re-establish a healthy bacterial flora and therefore balance the pH environment of vaginal tissue.
+Probiotics, such as acidophilus milk and milk products, like yogurt, can help to put back necessary enzymes, which in turn helps to re-establish a healthy bacterial flora and therefore balance the pH environment of vaginal tissue.
 If you are not too fond of yogurt or other milk based products you can find probiotics in acidophilus tablet form instead.

-And finally, believe it or not, increasing your water consumption can help as well.
+Vitamin A, beta carotene, and the B vitamins are particular helpful in treating vaginal dryness.
+And Omega-3, essential fatty acids not only help support health cell membranes in our body, but they also help promote hormonal balance as well.
+And believe it or not, increasing your water consumption can be extraordinarily helpful.
 A well hydrated body has a much better chance of restoring a natural balance than one that is not.
 Besides, it’s good for your skin too.

 Things To Avoid